 The second reason is that customers can now browse even more products than ever before.
 This causes a natural problem where too many options can risk becoming overbearing so being able to help these customers by making it easier to find the products they’re looking for is going to result in a big win.

 Using product labels can also help highlight features that the customer does not want, for example, one of our clients sells new and graded appliances.
 In this case, highlighting what state the washing machine is will be a key aspect of the customer buying journey.

 Being able to creatively inform and educate each user is also key to help increase conversion rates.
 Using the right wording, highlighting key differences or showing the brands that you offer can all be achieved through labelling solutions.

 Over the years we have found there is no specific one-size-fits-all because each client is unique, however, here are 4 principles to focus on when thinking about a product label solution:

 We ensure that managing the labels is scalable and time-efficient.
 Using data and attributes is one way to make sure that the right labels are assigned to the right products.
 This also means that within a short period of time, specific marketing messages can be pushed (for example, Black Friday) based on rules, data or product types.

-By analysing what your customers are looking for and what your business needs are you should be able to prioritise the labels to be used across your eCommerce shop.
+By analysing what your customers are looking for and what your business needs are you should be able to prioritize the labels to be used across your eCommerce shop.